-Snap shares drop after downgrade from lead underwriter Morgan Stanley
+Snap shares drop on downgrade by lead underwriter Morgan Stanley

-Snap Inc (SNAP.N) shares fell 5.6 percent on Tuesday, after lead underwriter Morgan Stanley downgraded the stock and raised concerns about the social media company's ability to compete against rival Instagram.
+Snap Inc shares tumbled on Tuesday after Morgan Stanley, the lead underwriter on the company's initial public offering, downgraded the stock and raised concerns about the social media company's ability to compete with Facebook Inc's Instagram.

-Snap shares were trading at $16.04, after closing below its $17 IPO price for the first time on Monday.
-The Snapchat owner's market debut in March was the hottest U.S. technology listing in years.
+The ratings move, a rarity by a lead underwriter so soon after a listing, came four months after the Snapchat owner's public debut, which was the hottest for a U.S. technology company in years.

-The downgrade comes ahead of the expiry of the stock's lock-up period on July 29.
+Snap shares have tumbled some 45 percent from a high hit shortly after their debut and slipped under their $17 IPO price for the first time on Monday.

-In an unusual move for an IPO's lead underwriter, Morgan Stanley cut its rating on the Snapchat parent to "equal-weight" from "outperform", and also slashed its price target to $16 from $28.
+Morgan Stanley cut its rating to "equal-weight" from "outperform" and slashed its price target to $16 from $28, below the median target of $19.50.

-The brokerage's price target now sits below Snap's median price target of $19.50.
+Snap's user growth trends have been modestly weaker than expected, Morgan Stanley analyst Brian Nowak wrote in the note.

-Dipping below an IPO price is seen on Wall Street as a setback to be avoided by chief executives and their underwriters, but it is not uncommon for Silicon Valley companies.
+A fresh round of selling could follow the July 29 expiry of the stock's lockup period, after which certain insider investors are allowed to unload their shares.

-Snapchat has gained popularity among people under 30, but many on Wall Street have been critical of Snap's lofty valuation and slowing user growth.
+The Snapchat disappearing-message app is popular with users under 30, but many on Wall Street have long been critical of Snap's lofty valuation and slowing growth.

-The company faces increasing competition from Facebook, which once made a $3 billion bid for Snapchat.
+The company faces growing competition from Facebook, which once made a $3 billion bid for Snapchat.

-The social media giant has made the camera a central piece of its apps and offers features similar to Snap on its platforms, including Instagram and WhatsApp.
+Facebook has made the camera central to its apps and offers Snapchat-like features on its Instagram and WhatsApp platforms.

 In June, Instagram said its Stories feature had 250 million users, compared with 166 million users for Snapchat at the end of the first quarter.